Verano-20/stage-zero/README.md

 ### Deployment Process

 1. **Build**: Container image creation and registry push
-2. **Infrastructure**: Terraform plan and apply
+2. **Infrastructure**: Terraform plan and apply - smart handling of existing resources
 3. **Deploy**: Container deployment with health checks

 ### Environment Management

 - **Development**: Local Docker Compose setup with .env.docker file
 - **Production**: DigitalOcean with automated deployment
-- **Secrets**: GitHub Secrets for sensitive configuration
+- **Secrets**: GitHub Secrets for sensitive deployment configuration

 ### Deployment Setup

 Some configuration is needed to enable the CD pipelines in a fresh project.

-1. Create an ssh key pair that will be used to enable the Github workflows to access the DigitalOcean droplets and deploy containers.
+1. Create an ssh key pair that will be used to enable the Github Actions runner to access the DigitalOcean droplets.
 2. In DigitalOcean, add the public key to your account with the name 'github_actions'.
-3. In your Github repository, add the following repository secrets in the 'actions' tab:
+3. In your Github repository, add the following repository secrets (settings -> secrets and variables -> actions):
   a.
 DB_PASSWORD (database password)
   b.
 POSTGRES_PASSWORD (container password)
   c.
 JWT_SECRET (for application)
   d.
 DO_TOKEN (DigitalOcean token)
   e.
-DO_SSH_PRIVATE_KEY (private key from pair generated earlier)
+DO_SSH_PRIVATE_KEY (private key from pair generated in step 1)

 These secrets will enable the Github workflow to fully automate deployment to a DigitalOcean droplet.
-The remainder of the application environment variables are defined directly in the main.tf file.
+The non-sensitive application environment variables are defined directly in main.tf.

 ## Security